jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with typing, drawing, or reading, they've similarly performed something awesome.
 They've upgraded someone's cyborgology, helped them solve problems better, and effectively created a new and improved person.
 This makes us smile for a long time.

+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/ImmaterialDazzlingCopperbutterfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_The majic of evolution.
+Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 In short, majic is Nature's long-lasting dopamine fix to motivate us to keep playing the game of civilization.

 Yet human-made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishioners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
+I can imagine only a few cavemen were "allowed" to hold the flint that starter the fire.

-Today millions of tired working moms can't telecommute.
+And today millions of tired working moms can't telecommute.

 Rather... the tired mothers can (as proven by the recent mad-dash to get everyone working from home).

 The question is: why aren't the mothers free to choose what's best for them?

 There is no easy answer.
 Remember in no story does anyone ever say they're evil.
-Society's rulebook will never call itself a Death Star.
+Society's rulebook will never call itself the Death Star to evolution.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
 Anyone can proclaim rules.
 Even kids on the playground can say "only tall kids can play," and others, based on personality, will obey or rebel.

 Majic is thus our best judge of the rules.
-Majic feels right.
+Majic feels right because it's a sign of evolution.
 It naturally makes us smile.
-It improves us and our way of life.
 From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps.

 So, when you're teaching, learning, or using a new tool and someone steps in your way with a rule, ask yourself if you feel happy.
 If you do ask the rule-maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 She gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness.